fonnesbeck/git_tutorial/git.md

 > What is version control and why should I use it?

-^ VCS is like an "unlimited undo", and allows many people to work in parallel
+^ VCS is like an "unlimited undo", and allows many people to work in parallel We'll start by exploring how version control can be used to keep track of what one person did and when.
+Even if you aren't collaborating with other people, automated version control is important

 ---